emn178/jquery-mscroll/README.md

 # jQuery-mscroll
-This is a jQuery plugin enables to force to fire scroll event in mobile devices.
+A jQuery plugin enables to force to fire scroll event in mobile devices.

 **Notice**
 * This will affect performance.